CE marking: "China Export"

-Nevertheless, and despite the commission's assurance that it is without foundation, this urban myth continues to be available on many websites.
+Nevertheless, and despite the Commission's assurance that it is without foundation, this urban myth continues to propagate on many websites.

+In March 2017, another question was put to the European Commission on the statistics of the fraudulent use of the CE mark, reasserting the "China Export" myth.
+In reply, the Commission notes that it is the responsibility of Member States to take legal action on infringements; the Commission does not have statistics on the penalties that were imposed by Member States for the improper use of the CE marking.

 Domestic plugs and sockets

-Directive 2006/95/EC, the "Low Voltage" Directive, specifically excludes (amongst other things) plugs and socket outlets for domestic use which are not covered by any Union norm and therefore must not be CE marked.
+Directive 2014/35/EU, the "Low Voltage Directive", specifically excludes (amongst other things) plugs and socket outlets for domestic use which are not covered by any Union norm and therefore should not be CE marked.
 Throughout the EU, as in other jurisdictions, the control of plugs and socket outlets for domestic use is subject to national regulations.
-Despite this, the illegal use of CE marking can be found on domestic plugs and sockets, particularly so-called "universal sockets".